slash4-de/openstack/source/day4.rst

 22.	nova-compute does the REST-call by passing auth-token to Network API to allocate and configure the network such that instance gets the IP address.

-23.	quantum-server validates the auth-token with keystone.
+23.	neutron-server validates the auth-token with keystone.

 24.	nova-compute get the network info.